vickumar1981/pyeffects/docs/either.rst

 An `Either` has two subclasses that hold values: `Left` and `Right`.
 We can think of `Try` as a type of `Either` where the `Left` value is always a `Failure`.
-Either is a more generic version of Try, where the the left value can be anything, and not just a `Failure` class.
+Either is a more generic version of Try, where the left value can be anything, and not just a `Failure` class.

 We can create an `Either` in three ways: